eadesmet/bowlingcoremvc/NOTES.md

     Maybe I should create a 'fake' user that someone can add (if those Users don't exist) Then someone (ie. a team captain, or user of the site) can log the whole teams scores

+    alright, so fake users.
+    fakes users will have a parent

+    FakeUser
+    {
+    	ID
+    	ParentUserID
+    	UserName

+    }

+    FakeUsername will not block actual users names new users should be able to 'connect' themselves with fakeusers somehow? fakeusers will have their own games, series, etc. fakeusers should not be able to really do things, only its parent user when a parentuser creates a new game/series, will they have to establish whos game it is? or should fakeusers be only used as a part of a team? then when there is a league night, the team captain creates the session which creates a series for all users a part of the team

+    is this feature really worth it? who would actually be using this? right?
+    this site is about YOUR OWN SCORES, and competing against other users not necessarily logging EVERYONES scores..

 }